RebornBeat/BGP-X/protocol/path_quality_reporting.md

 **Note**: LoRa latency varies significantly with spreading factor (SF7 ~50ms per hop, SF12 ~2-5 seconds per hop).
 The bucket ranges accommodate all SF values.
 A LoRa relay at SF12 reporting bucket 0x02 (1-3s) may be normal for that configuration.

-**Note on satellite**: Commercial satellite internet services (Starlink, Iridium, Inmarsat, HughesNet, Viasat) are **clearnet domain (0x00000001)**.
-They are NOT a separate satellite domain.
-Domain type 0x00000005 is RESERVED for future BGP-X-native satellite infrastructure and is NOT used in current deployments.
-Any report claiming domain_id type 0x00000005 MUST be ignored.

 ### 2.3 Encryption

 The report is encrypted with the client's session key for this specific hop: